kawu/hhu-dl-materials-2020/char/README.md

 To benefit from the LSTM's parallelization capabilities, we have to apply it to all the words in a sentence in parallel<sup>[1](#footnote1)</sup>.
-This can be achieved by using `PackedSequence`s, like this for example:
+This can be achieved by using `PackedSequence`s, for example like this:
 ```python
 class MapLSTM(nn.Module):
     """Variant of SimpleLSTM which works with packed sequence representations.